Barham, John Kenneth Interview

 Horse float, yeah.

-Well John, on behalf of the Knowledge Bank and myself, I would like to thank you very, very much for letting me interview you today.
+Well John, I would like to thank you very, very much for letting me interview you today.
 I really appreciate it, and I wish you all the very best.

-I hope this day is not the last day I will see you either, I hope you’ll call on me again sometime.
+I hope this day’s not the last day I will see you either, I hope you’ll call on me again sometime.

 I shall endeavour to do that, John.
 In the meantime you just keep safe.